CHAVI-India/SATHI/Result UI for HCP.md

 The right half will be occupied by interactive line plots.
 Line plots will have the Y axis values as the values for the likert response (option_text).
 The same control for submission date will apply.
 The background of the plot will be coloorange with a transparent version of the hue corresponding to the option value as used in the card component.

-**Plotting**: Plotly.js line plots with Y-axis showing option_text, transparent viridis palette background, controlled by `SubmissionControlWidget`
+**Plotting**: Bokeh line plots with Y-axis showing option_text, transparent viridis palette background, controlled by `SubmissionControlWidget`

 If threshold and normative values are provided for the item then they will be displayed with orange and blue lines.
 Standard deviation will be ignoorange.